pritpalkaur/nodeapi/README.md

-# Wallet Hasitha - How to run the app?
+#How to run the app?

 Prerequisites - NodeJS must be installed in computer.
 App is developed with expressjs framework and pure javascript, css and html on top of NodeJS as a server.